anaruz-source/capstone-travel-app/README.md

 Each destination have 6 tabs. for places on map, click ``'put places on map'`` to show places marker on the map. (leaflet API).

 There'are dynamic forms that displays on clicking their link (add trip, dest, place, task), hides when clicking outside or if the request completed successfully, otherwise the form remains displayed with an error on its head!

+``note : newly added trip or destination have a green background that vanishs after 15secs``

 # Standing out addons!